cncf/glossary/content/en/container-orchestration.md

 ---

 ## What it is
 Container orchestration automates container deployment, management, scaling, and networking.
-It's primary goal is to manage the life cycle of containers and their dynamic environments.A conductor, like in an orchestra, directs a group of musicians who work collaboratively to perform a piece of music.
+It's primary goal is to manage the life cycle of containers and their dynamic environments.
+A conductor, like in an orchestra, directs a group of musicians who work collaboratively to perform a piece of music.
 Similarly containers in your application are orchestra musicians.

 ## Problem it addresses
 On behalf of the user, container orchestration organizes the compute, networking, and storage infrastructure.
 To ensure that applications are highly available and computing resources are used to their full potential, it does away with the requirement for direct manual orchestration in a cluster and automates the orchestration process.